Please choose a program:

 Audition Requirements: Two brief opera excerpts to be sung and played; Two arias to be performed with a singer; One short solo work.

-Audition Requirements: Résumé (please include language skills and any other work in movement and/or dance); A brief statement describing your experience in opera or theatre as a performer or director, and expressing both the reason for your interest in COAA’s fellowship program, and your eventual career goals.
+Audition Requirements: Résumé (please include language skills and any other work in movement and/or dance); A brief statement describing your experience in opera or theatre as a performer, director or conductor, and expressing both the reason for your interest in COAA’s fellowship programs, and your eventual career goals.

 Faculty & Guest Presenters

 See a list of Faculty & Guests Presents